 Justin is a consultant-level, clinical-academic and service lead, specialising in dysphagia in benign and malignant head and neck disorders.
 He works at 2 internationally renowned centres of excellence.
 He has been employed at the Royal Marsden NHS Foundation Trust (RMH) since 2008 and is currently Head of the Speech and Language Therapy Department.
 He was appointed the Clinical Service Lead at the National Centre for Airway Reconstruction and Ear, Nose and Throat Service at Imperial College Healthcare NHS Trust (ICHT) in 2016.
 He received his honorary academic appointment in the Department of Surgery and Cancer at Imperial College London in 2016.
-Alongside these roles, Justin has been appointed to the board of the Clinical Oversight Group for the new RM Partners Accountable Cancer Network, one of the 3 national Acute Care Collaboration Cancer Vanguards.
+Alongside these roles, Justin is on the board of the Clinical Oversight Group for the RM Partners Accountable Cancer Network.

 Justin completed his first degree, majoring in psychology, in 1993.
 He trained to diploma level in therapeutic hypnosis and advanced psychotherapy in 1996.
 He qualified as a Speech and Language Therapist with a post-graduate diploma in Language and Communication Science at City University, London in 1999.
 In 2005, he completed a research masters at the Faculty of Medicine, University of Newcastle upon Tyne.
 He was awarded his PhD from the Institute of Cancer Research in 2013 in which he evaluated swallowing outcomes following treatment with intensity-modulated radiotherapy for head and neck cancer.

-As a specialist advisor to the Royal College of Speech and Language Therapists (RCSLT) in head and neck oncology and palliative care, Justin represents the organisation at a national level, including the recent Macmillan/ Cancer Research UK Strategic Review of the Cancer Workforce.
+As a specialist advisor to the Royal College of Speech and Language Therapists (RCSLT) in head and neck oncology and palliative care, Justin represents the organisation at a national level.
 He has also contributed to a number of key policy and position papers, including RCSLT’s response to the Assisted Dying Bill.
 He chaired their Head and Neck Oncology Clinical Excellence Network from 2014-2018 leading on the provision of continuing professional development opportunities.
 As well as encouraging members to present their clinical and research work, during his tenure speakers included patient experts and international leaders in the field of head and neck cancer rehabilitation.
+In 2018, Justin was awarded a prestigious RCSLT Fellowship for his contribution to the profession.

 Justin has completed clinical observerships at a number of international centres of excellence.
 In 2006, he visited The Netherlands Cancer Institute-Antoni van Leeuwenhoek Hospital (NKI-AVL) in Amsterdam.
 He was awarded the Catherine Renfrew Travelling Fellowship by the RCSLT in 2012 and spent time at the Center for Voice and Swallowing Research at Boston Medical Centre, Boston University School of Medicine, the Head and Neck Cancer Center, Massachusetts General Hospital, Boston and the Thyroid Head and Neck Cancer (THANC) Foundation Research Center, Beth Israel Medical Centre in New York.
 Most recently, Justin joined the Tata Memorial Hospital's head and neck cancer service in Mumbai.